 4) Nasturtium ~ Tropaeolum

 Description: Easy to grow, sprawling, edible, lovely nasturtium!
 The peppery arugula-like leaves are edible, as well as the flowers.
 The blooms come in a variety of colors, and provide pollen and nectar for our garden friends.
 Readily self-seeds around your garden space.
-We love this hummingbird-magnet, tropical beauty ~ the Aloha mix.
+We especially love the hummingbird-magnet tropical beauty Aloha mix, and these pretty variegated Alaska Mix.

 Zones: Annuals in zones 4 – 8, possible perennial in zone 9 – 11.
 Ours live through the winter here!